Energy Policy and Finance (MSc) 2027 entry

 • a written dissertation that emphasises your ability to plan and execute academically rigorous research

-If students choose not to complete the project requirement for the MSc, there is an exit award available that allows suitably qualified candidates to receive a postgraduate diploma.
+If students choose not to complete the project requirement for the MSc, there is an exit award available that allows suitably qualified candidates to receive a postgraduate diploma (PGDip).
 By choosing an exit award, you will finish your degree at the end of the second semester of study and receive a PGDip instead of an MSc.

 What it will lead to